Since cell phones allow us to carry a camera at all times, many of us have gained an affinity for taking pictures.

 That sounds pretty fancy, but the process I’m talking about is really quite simple.

-You should print out a handful of your best pictures onto postcards, maybe only 50 or so for now, 10 of each type or whatever way you prefer.
+You should print a handful of your best pictures onto postcards—maybe only 50 or so for now, 10 of each type or whatever you prefer.

-Take these to one of your potential stores and ask if they’d be interested in demoing this product for you.
-If you’re a “hard sell” type, you could even offer them the full proceeds for the demo run, before you establish any merchandising agreements.
+Take these to one of your potential stores and ask if they’d be interested in demoing the product for you.
+If you’re a “hard sell” type, you could even offer them the full proceeds for the demo run before establishing any merchandising agreements.

 Give it a week or so and go back to see how your products are doing.
 Take note of which ones are still there and which ones are gone.

-It’s simple as can be: you’ll want to focus on distributing the ones that sold out.
-If the demo store is ready to take on more product, great, but even still, it’s valuable knowledge.
+It’s as simple as can be: you’ll want to focus on distributing the ones that sold out.
+If the demo store is ready to take on more product, great—but even then, it’s valuable knowledge.

-Once you know which ones your “big sellers” are, then you can go back and print a larger batch.
+Once you know which ones are your “big sellers,” you can go back and print a larger batch.

 Printers offer better rates to people who need a lot of something printed.
-If you’re printing 100 cards, you probably won’t be looking at much profit.
-The profit comes in the difference between the awesome rate you get for printing a lot of cards at once (think thousands,) and the price at which they’re sold.
+If you’re printing 100 cards, you probably won’t see much profit.
+The real profit comes in the difference between the awesome rate you get for printing a lot of cards at once (think thousands) and the price at which they’re sold.

 3. Market Research